 -Chris M. Lajoie, Airway Project Manager

-- Learn the detailed relationships between airway, breathing, sleep, inflammation and dental concerns
+- Explain the detailed relationships between airway, breathing, sleep, inflammation, and dental concerns

 - Receive and utilize a checklist for screening, testing and treating airway and sleep disorders

-- Receive training in the use of high-resolution pulse oximeters and home sleep tests for breathing disordered sleep
+- Demonstrate the use of high-resolution pulse oximeters and home sleep tests for breathing disordered sleep

-- Receive training in how to collaborate with other medical specialists to address airway and sleep disorders
+- Determine how to collaborate with other medical specialists to address airway and sleep disorders

 - Discover a business model for profitability, insurance coding and marketing new services and lines of business